Say goodbye to overdrawn account fees and have a convenient line of credit attached to your transaction account.

 You may have to pay a fee to set up your overdraft but you will pay any interest on your total balance – you will only pay interest on the amount you use.
 Once you put money back into your account you will be able to use the more credit.

+- How much will it cost?
 Fees to look out for include upfront fees such as establishment fees and ongoing fees in the form of monthly or annual fees.
-Compare your options to find the personal overdraft with the least fees attached to it.

 - You can avoid overdrawn account fees.
 If you find your account dipping into the red too often, an overdraft account will safeguard you against overdrawn account fees (up to your overdraft credit limit).